What is a Value Bet? (+How it Works)

 What is a Value Bet?

 A value bet is a mathematically profitable bet.
 A value bet occurs when the odds taken imply a lower probability than the real probability of an outcome.
-Sometimes, value bets are referred to as +EV (expected value) bets.
+It’s a mathematically profitable spot, commonly referred to as a +EV (expected value) bet.

 Unlike an arbitrage bet you are not guaranteed to make money on any one value bet but over a statistically significant sample size you are almost guaranteed to profit from consistently placing value bets.